3DFin/dendromatics/README.rst

 Height-normalization
 --------------------

 Almost all functions in the module expect a height-normalized point cloud to work as intended.
-If your point cloud is not height-normalized, you can do it in a simple way using some of the module functions
+If your point cloud is not height-normalized, you can do it in a simple way using some of the module functions.

 .. code-block:: python